Eben Alexander (author): Proof of Heaven

+Proof of Heaven was also criticized by scientists, including Sam Harris, who described Alexander's NDE account on his blog as "alarmingly unscientific", and that claims of experiencing visions while his cerebral cortex was shut down demonstrated a failure to acknowledge existing brain science with little evidence prove otherwise.
+Neurologist and writer Oliver Sacks agreed with Harris, and argued that Alexander had failed to recognize that the experience could have been the result of his cortex returning to full function at the outset of his coma, rather than a supernatural experience.
+In 2012 Alexander responded to critics in a second Newsweek article, where he said that he vividly remembers having periods of hallucination and explains that there was a massive difference between them and his 'fully immersive' visions of the afterlife.
+Alexander describes the hallucinations in his book, saying that they were disjointed and centred around both random events and his doctors.
+He then compares them to the "hyper-real" experience of the afterlife, and says they do not match up.
+He also made a prediction in his book that secular critics, which included himself before his coma, would attempt to discredit him and his experience without looking into it properly.

 Alexander presented related lectures around the world in churches, hospitals, medical schools, and academic symposia, besides appearing on TV shows including Super Soul Sunday with Oprah Winfrey.
 Alexander has also expanded on his NDE in the Congress of Neurological Surgeons and the peer-reviewed Journal of the Missouri State Medical Association.
 Proof of Heaven was included on The New York Times Best Seller list for 97 weeks.

 The Map of Heaven

 Alexander's second book, The Map of Heaven: How Science, Religion, and Ordinary People Are Proving the Afterlife, was published in October 2014, where he again asserted the existence of an afterlife and that consciousness is independent of the brain.
 Alexander framed his observations with quotations from spiritual teachers and paired them with the recent work of scientists with the aim of bridging religion and science.
 He cross-referenced spiritual experiences from readers and different religions to build his case on what heaven looked like.
 The Map of Heaven was number 12 on the New York Times bestseller list during the week ending November 2, 2014.